workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

 ##### Firebase Cloud Messaging (FCM)  is already enabled in my app

-  Add this below code in two places and pass the push notification tooken:
+  Add the below code and pass the push notification tooken:

-  1. In UserLoginTask "onSuccess" (refer Step 3)
+ **1.** In UserLoginTask "onSuccess" (refer Step 3)

-  2. In your FcmInstanceIDListenerService  onTokenRefresh() method

 ```
 if(MobiComUserPreference.getInstance(context).isRegistered()) {